bwhmather/libidx/README.rst

 cause `libidx` to abort the process.
 These constraints can all be checked in advance so there is no excuse.

+C does not provide a safe way to distinguish between quiet and signalling NaNs.
+When reading, all NaNs will be mapped to the value defined by the ``NAN`` macro in `math.h`.
+When writing, all NaNs are treated as quiet and encoded by setting only the most significant bit of the significand to one.
+Attempting to do anything else would be unsafe as how the significand bits of a NaN are interpreted is implementation defined.

 .. code:: c

     uint8_t idx_get_uint8(const void *data, int ndims, ...);